Adventure to a place like nowhere else!

 It is an adventure aboard Essex Heritage's landing craft Naumkeag...

-- Enjoy an hour long tour on the 10 acres owned by Essex Heritage with panoramic views of the coast from Boston to Gloucester.
+3. Enjoy a guided tour of the 10 acres owned by Essex Heritage with panoramic views of the coast from Boston to Gloucester, followed by time to explore the site, trails and gift shop!

 Please Note: The lighthouse cannot be climbed at this time.